Illustration by Simona Toader

 Human memory is fallible, and when you ask users to recall something specific from the past, they can easily forget important details.
 However, that doesn’t mean you should ignore this type of feedback.
-Instead, try to use this channel to get a general or overall impression about your product as opposed to asking about something specific.
+Instead, refresh the user’s memory of your product by replicating the product’s branding and color scheme directly within your email mockups.
+Try to use this channel to get a general or overall impression about your product as opposed to asking about something specific.

 Usability tests can help you understand the overall user experience of your product and help you identify friction points.
 You can conduct usability testing either in-house (by inviting people who represent your target audience to your office and observing them interacting with your product) or online (with tools like Crazy Egg and Qualaroo, you can send tasks to test participants and collect their feedback automatically).

 The great thing about usability testing is that this method is flexible, and you can adapt it to your needs.
 You’ll also be able to directly see the issues that prevent users from completing tasks, so you know exactly what to fix.

 Social media feedback

 Monitoring social media is another great way to see what people have to say about your product.
 You can use this information to inform your product design as well as your marketing.
 In-depth monitoring may even help you find the exact messaging or wording that resonates with your target audience.
 Netflix users, for example, regularly turn to Facebook to give their opinions about the content that this media provider offers.